e-camargo/ElkStack-Project-HW13/README.md

 \ElkDockerPS

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+The ELK server is configured to monitor:

-As defined in the

-\roles
-metricbeat-playbook.yml (hosts: webservers)
-and
-filebeat-playbook.yml (hosts: webservers)

-and in

-/etc/ansible/hosts:

 [webservers]
-10.0.0.5 ansible_python_interpreter=/usr/bin/python3
-10.0.0.6 ansible_python_interpreter=/usr/bin/python3
-10.0.0.7 ansible_python_interpreter=/usr/bin/python3

-We have installed the following Beats on these machines:

 10.0.0.5 Web-1
 10.0.0.6 Web-2
 10.0.0.7 Web-3